 While it has some support features like chatbot automation and automated tasks, it lacks key customer support features such as ticketing automation, ticket management, service automation, and routing, which are all on EngageBay.

-ActiveCampaign could be an EngageBay alternative, but it’s more geared towards customer engagement rather than revenue generation.
+ActiveCampaign could be an EngageBay alternative, but it’s more geared toward customer engagement rather than revenue generation.

 Ease of use